China sees Labour Day travel rush as Covid-19 curbs lifted – latest updates

 The IMF board granted $411 million to Ethiopia on the Horn of Africa to help relieve the pandemic's effects on its fast-growing economy.

-On the opposite side of the continent, Mali will receive $200 million to help plug the deficit created by government spending to blunt the coronavirus impact.
+On the opposite side of the continent, Mali will receive $200 million to help plug the deficit created by government spending to blunt the virus impact.

 California to shut down certain beaches